Corona in Germany: Drosten sounds the alarm – “Shouldn’t pretend that …”

 – dpa · live (@dpa_live) September 19, 2020

 In southern Europe, the number of infected people is increasing, especially in France, Spain and Italy.
-Meanwhile, experts recommend a simple home remedy that will help prevent the spread. (dpa) * Merkur.de is part of the Ippen digital network
+Meanwhile, experts recommend a simple home remedy that will help prevent the spread. (lb / dpa) * Merkur.de is part of the Ippen digital network

 List of rubric lists: © Michael Kappeler / dpa / picture alliance